Skip to content

 Post-Registration: What Comes Next

 Getting your licence is the beginning, not the end.
+For a detailed look at your first 90 days as a registered salesperson, see our guide on what happens after passing the real estate exam in Ontario.
 Once registered, you are subject to ongoing obligations:

 Continuing Education